 There are many ways to check if your CPU is overclocked or not.
-Some are quite intuitive and easy to follow while others require a tiny bit of technical know-how.
-Essentially, here will review the three popular ways on how to check if CPU is overclocked or not.
+Some are intuitive and easy to follow, while others require technical know-how.
+The three popular practices to prevent the CPU is overclocked will be reviewed in this article.

-Basically, the first method is the easiest where you use the built-in OS utilities like the task-manager to check the running clock speed of your CPU.
-The second is to use third party system utilities like CPU-Z to check the same and the final method, a bit more technical, is to check through BIOS.
+The first method is the easiest, where you use the built-in OS utilities like the task manager to check the running clock speed of your CPU.
+The second is to use third-party system utilities like CPU-Z to prevent the same, and the final method, a bit more technical, is to check through BIOS.

 It should be noted, however, that overclocking is NOT something that happens to the CPU automatically.
 Overclocking is done by the user.

-Also CPU’s do not come factory overclocked.
-So if you have just bought a new CPU and installed it yourself, then it would NOT be overclocked by default.
+Also, CPUs do not come factory overclocked.
+So if you have just bought a new CPU and installed it yourself, it would NOT be overclocked by default.

-Finally, also know that if you have been using a system for a long time and you are worried if that has somehow become overclocked than rest assured, that is not possible.
+Finally, also know that if you have been using a system for a long time and are worried that it has somehow become overclocked, then rest assured, that is impossible.
 As mentioned earlier, overclocking isn’t an automated process.

 There are essentially three measures of clock speed that you should know before checking if your CPU is overclocked or not